Manchester City Police Headquarters

-The Manchester City Police Headquarters historic building is located in Manchester, England.
-It was built during 1933–37 as the headquarters of the Manchester City Police.
+The Manchester City Police Headquarters is a former police building on Southmill Street in Manchester, England.
+Built between 1933 and 1937 to designs by the architect G. Noel Hill, it served as the headquarters of the Manchester City Police and later the Greater Manchester Police until its closure in 2014.
+Most of the building has since been demolished as part of the St Michael's redevelopment, although the Portland stone façade has been retained.

 Description

 The building is flanked on three sides by Bootle Street (south), Southmill Street (east), and Jackson's Row (north).
-The main vehicular entrance was in Bootle Street, with the formal entrance door in Southmill Street.
+The main vehicular entrance was on Bootle Street, with the formal entrance door on Southmill Street.
 Opposite to the east is the Friend's Meeting House, used as a conference centre.

 The building was designed by G. Noel Hill, the Manchester City Architect, and erected during 1933–37 by the contractor J. Gerrard and Sons of Swinton.
 The main facade on Southmill Street is faced with Portland stone and the other walls are of golden honey brick.
 There was a partially covered 150×50 feet courtyard in the centre of the building.
 There were six floors in total, a basement, lower ground floor (including cells and a garage), ground floor (including a museum), first floor, second floor to the front and sides, and to the front only a third floor.

 The foundation stone for the building was laid by Councillor Reginald Ashley Larmuth, the chairman of the Watch Committee, on 6 September 1934.
 The building was opened by The Rt Hon.
 Alderman Joseph Toole JP, then the Lord Mayor of Manchester, on 16 July 1937.